Sheikh Mujibur Rahman: Struggle for Bengali rights (1948–1971)

 Mujib emerged as a major opposition figure in Pakistani politics between 1948 and 1971.
 He represented the Bengali grassroots.
 He had an uncanny ability to remember people by their first name regardless of whether they were political leaders, workers, or ordinary citizens.
-Mujib founded the Muslim Students League on 4 January 1948 as the student wing of the Muslim League in East Bengal.
+Mujib founded the East Pakistan Students' League on 4 January 1948 as the student wing of the Muslim League in East Bengal.
 This organisation later transformed into the Bangladesh Chhatra League.
 During the visit of Governor General Muhammad Ali Jinnah to Dhaka, it was declared that Urdu will be the sole national language of Pakistan.
 This sparked the Bengali language movement.
 Mujib became embroiled in the language movement, as well as left-wing trade unionism among Bengali factions of the Muslim League.
 Bengali factions eventually split away and formed the Awami Muslim League in 1949.

 Mujib was arrested many times.
 His movements were tracked by spies of the Pakistani government.
 He was accused of being a secessionist and an agent of India.
 East Pakistan's Intelligence Branch compiled many secret reports on his movements and political activities.
 The secret documents have been declassified by the Bangladeshi government.
 The formerly classified reports have also been published.

 Founding of the Awami League

 The Awami League was founded in this building at Rose Garden in Old Dhaka in 1949.

 The All Pakistan Awami Muslim League was founded on 23 June 1949 at the Rose Garden mansion on K. M. Das Lane in Old Dhaka, which was organized by Yar Mohammad Khan and Abdul Hamid Khan Bhashani.
 Sheikh Mujib was elected as one of its joint secretaries.
-The term "Muslim" was later dropped from the party's nomenclature.
-The Awami League sought to represent both Muslims and Pakistan's religious minorities, including Bengali Hindus and Pakistani Christians.
-Hence, it dropped "Muslim" from its name to appeal to the minority votebanks.
+Seeking to represent and secure votes from both Muslims and religious minorities, including Bengali Hindus and Pakistani Christians, "Muslim" was eventually removed from the League's name.
 Suhrawardy joined the party within a few years and became its main leader.
 He relied on Sheikh Mujib to organise his political activities in East Bengal.
 Mujib became Suhrawardy's political protégé.
 Prior to partition, Suhrawardy mooted the idea of an independent United Bengal.
-But in Pakistan, Suhrawardy reportedly preferred to preserve the unity of Pakistan in a federal framework; while Mujib supported autonomy and was open to the idea of East Bengali independence.
+In Pakistan, Suhrawardy reportedly preferred to preserve the unity of Pakistan in a federal framework, while Mujib supported autonomy and was open to the idea of East Bengali independence.
 Mujib reportedly remarked that "[t]he Bengalis had initially failed to appreciate a leader of Mr. Suhrawardy's stature.
 By the time they learned to value him, they had run out of time".
 At the federal level, the Awami League was led by Suhrawardy.
 At the provincial level, the League was led by Sheikh Mujib who was given a free rein over the party's activities by Suhrawardy.
 Mujib consolidated his control of the party.
 The Awami League veered away from the left-wing extremism of its founding president Maulana Bhashani.
 Under Suhrawardy and Mujib, the Awami League emerged as a centre-left party.